Allan Birchfield

-Allan Birchfield (born 1949/1950) is a coal and gold miner from the South Island's West Coast of New Zealand.
-He is chairman of the West Coast Regional Council and known for his climate change denial.
+Allan John Birchfield (born 1949/1950) is a coal and gold miner from the South Island's West Coast of New Zealand.
+He is a West Coast Regional Councillor who served as chairperson from 2019 to 2023.
+He is known for his climate change denial.

-Biography
+Family and mining career

 Birchfield's family has a long history of coal and gold mining and sawmilling on the West Coast.
 His father was Maxwell John Birchfield (1923–1990).
 Birchfield farms land at Ngahere, works an alluvial gold claim near Hokitika, and is director of Birchfield Coal Mines Ltd, owned with his three siblings.
 Birchfield Coal Mines, started by Birchfield's parents in 1977, employs 20 people at a mine near Reefton, and in 2016 bought the Liverpool and Strongman mines from bankrupt mining company Solid Energy.

 Birchfield is the owner of the Kanieri, the last gold dredge operating on the West Coast and the largest remaining alluvial bucket gold dredge in the world.
 The 3500 tonne dredge was built in 1938 to work the Kaniere area, and recovered 175,000 oz of gold from around Hokitika and 202,000 oz from the Taramakau River before stopping operation in 1978.
 It was salvaged and rebuilt by US company R.A.
 Hanson Co. (also known as RAHCO) in 1989, who went into receivership eight months later.
 The dredge was purchased by Birchfield Minerals in August 1992 and ran at Ngahere, 22 km inland from Greymouth, until 2004 before being mothballed as unprofitable.

 It restarted operation in 2009 with a NZ$2.2 million loan from Development West Coast, mining the Grey River flats near Blackball and ran until 2012, when falling gold prices and resource consents led to it being mothballed again.
 In 2013 Birchfield successfully defended eight charges by the Department of Conservation of undertaking commercial gold mining without authority and damaging conservation land at Blackball and the Grey River.
 In 2016, then 65, he announced he was retiring from gold mining and put the dredge up for sale, but it remains in storage at his Ngahere property.
 He continues to work an alluvial gold claim south of Greymouth and in the COVID-19 pandemic in 2020 he argued gold mining should continue as an essential service.
 He petitioned then-Conservation Minister Eugenie Sage to allow alluvial gold mining on Department of Conservation land.